wilvk/blog-hugo/content/posts/understanding-dotnet-core-pdb-files.md

 2: 0x06000002 (MethodDef)  EnC Local Slot Map (#3)  01-0D-01-3A-00-16-01 (#d0)
 ```

-_This tells us that our offset for method `#2` is `0x06000002`.
+_This tells us that our offset for method `#2` is as address offest `0x06000002`.
-Then, in our generated dll output, we can find the method that has an offset of `0x06000002` to find our IL code._
+Then, in our generated dll output, we can find the method that has an address offset of `0x06000002` to find our IL code._

 ## Interpreting the IL